-Never forgetting his roots of growing up poor in Philadelphia, Joe has also awarded personally-funded scholarship assistance to more that 30 academically worthy and needy Upper Darby High School graduates over the past three decades.
+Never forgetting his roots of growing up poor in Philadelphia, Joe has also awarded personally-funded scholarship assistance to 38 academically worthy and needy Upper Darby High School graduates over the past three decades.

 Joe has served as assistant chairperson for the Mendenhall-Tyson Scholarship for nearly 20 years.
-This Upper Darby School District scholarship fund has net assets of more than $2 million and awards four scholarships annually to graduates of Upper Darby High School.
+This is Upper Darby High School’s most prominent scholarship fund which has net assets of more than $2 million.
+Four new scholarships are awarded annually to graduates of Upper Darby High School so in any given year there are 16 Mendenhall-Tyson scholars studying at different universities.

 As for his “life influence,” Joe credits the Christian Brothers with motivating and inspiring his eventual career in educational leadership: “The Christian Brothers during my West Catholic High School years believed in me and supported me at a time when off the streets of Philadelphia, I desperately needed positive mentoring.
 Ultimately, more Christian Brothers influence at La Salle College (not then a university) became the academic model for my egalitarian philosophy of education to believe in every young person no matter what his or her background or baggage.
 It is that Christian Brothers modus operandi that inspired and motivated me throughout my successful career and still imprints my educational beliefs today.
 I will always be grateful!”

-Joseph Batory’s outstanding educational leadership career was also recognized with the 2014 Brother Edwin Anselm Award at Philadelphia’s West Catholic High School alumni association’s 93rd annual communion breakfast.
+Joseph Batory’s outstanding educational leadership career was also recognized with the 2014 Brother Edwin Anselm Award from Philadelphia’s West Catholic High School.
 Brother Edwin Anselm is the Christian Brother who as principal built Philadelphia’s West Catholic High into one of the premier Catholic high schools in the USA in the late 1920’s.
 Brother Anselm subsequently became the president of La Salle College (not then a university) during the depression years of the 1930’s and managed to somehow keep the school from potential foreclosure while increasing enrollment and expanding the campus.
 Brother Anselm is often referenced as “the man who saved La Salle.”